zannloo/tp/docs/DeveloperGuide.md

     1. Condition 1: When the current directory is root directory,

         - Test case: `touch ~/grp-001/0123Y`<br>
           Expected: If there is a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the student `0123Y` will be added to `grp-001`.
+Otherwise, the student, `0123Y` will be added to `grp-001`.

         - Test case: `touch x` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.